magomimmo/modern-cljs/README.md

 ## Required tools

 Many people worry about which operating system and editor/IDE are best for developing in Clojure and ClojureScript.
-I personally use both Mac OS X and Ubuntu, and I use Emacs as an editor.
+I personally use Mac OS X, Debian and Ubuntu.
+I use Emacs as an editor.

 Because I'm an old-timer, *nix and Emacs are the OS and editor I know best.
 That being said, in this series of tutorials you're not going to find any